Keto Chocolate Chaffle

 Chocolate is fine on keto as long as you stick with unsweetened cocoa powder or chocolate sweetened with monk fruit, stevia, or erythritol.
 Standard milk chocolate and semi-sweet baking chips are loaded with sugar and will spike your carbs fast.

-For this chocolate chaffle recipe, I use 100% unsweetened cocoa powder.
-One tablespoon has about 1g net carb, which keeps the total chaffle at just 4g net carbs.
+For this low carb recipe, I use 100% unsweetened cocoa powder.
+One tablespoon has about 1g net carb, which keeps the total at just 4g net carbs.
 If you want an even richer chocolate flavor, try Dutch process cocoa instead of regular.
-It is what I use in my flourless chocolate cake and it gives a deeper color and a more intense chocolate taste without adding carbs.
+I ran them side by side and Dutch process gives a deeper color and a more intense taste without adding carbs.
+It is also what I use in my keto s’mores.

 About the Author